Compare the Candidates on Health Care Policy

 • Reinstated and expanded Mexico City Policy prohibiting U.S. global health funds from going to foreign NGOs that perform or promote abortions.

 • Supports a federal law to restore Roe v.
-Wade’s standard of abortion legality up to viability.
+Wade’s national standard of abortion legality up to viability and has also stated she supports eliminating the Senate filibuster to do this.

-• Biden Administration’s FDA revised restrictions on medication abortion pills, allowing dispensing via certified pharmacies and telehealth.
+• The administration’s FDA revised restrictions on medication abortion pills, allowing dispensing via certified pharmacies and telehealth.

-• Issued an Executive Order and guidance affirming that abortions performed to stabilize the health of people experiencing pregnancy-related emergencies are protected by the federal Emergency Medical Treatment and Active Labor Act (EMTALA), even in states that ban abortions.
+• The administration issued guidance affirming that abortions performed to stabilize the health of people experiencing pregnancy-related emergencies are protected by the federal Emergency Medical Treatment and Active Labor Act (EMTALA), even in states that ban abortions.

-• Strengthened HIPAA protections for data privacy, added nondiscrimination protections for people seeking abortion care, and defends right to travel to seek abortion.
+• The administration strengthened HIPAA protections for data privacy, added nondiscrimination protections for people seeking abortion care, and defends right to travel to seek abortion.

 Contraception